Balsamic Braised Pot Roast Recipe

 - 1. Preheat oven to 325°.
 Sprinkle roast with salt and pepper.
 In a Dutch oven, heat oil over medium heat.
 Brown roast on all sides.
 Remove from pan.

-- 2. Add celery, carrots and onion to the same pan; cook and stir 3-4 minutes or until tender.
+- 2. Add celery, carrots and onion to the pan; cook and stir 3-4 minutes or until fragrant.
 Add turnips, sweet potato and garlic; cook 1 minute longer.

 - 3. Add wine, stirring to loosen browned bits from pan.
 Stir in broth, vinegar and herbs.
 Return roast to pan; bring to a boil.
 Bake, covered, 2-1/2 to 3 hours or until meat is tender.